-The Foundation paid on 285 grants to 210 different nonprofit organizations in 2011.
-Individual grant payments made in 2011 ranged from $500 to $2,000,000 with a mean payment of $64,500 and a median grant payment of $22,500.
-The mean and median figures rose to $68,700 and $25,000, respectively, when Management Assistance Program (MAP) mini-grants were deducted from the totals.
-Of the 285 grants paid out during the year, 32 grants (or 15% of the total) were awarded to new grantee organizations and 90 grants represented multi-year pledges.
-Overall, the Dyson Foundation received 293 unsolicited requests for funding in 2011, representing an appreciable increase of 22% over the 240 unsolicited requests received the previous year.
+The Foundation paid on 272 grants to 220 different nonprofit organizations in 2012.
+Individual grant payments made in 2012 ranged from $500 to $1,000,000 with a mean payment of $63,700 and a median grant payment of $25,000.
+The mean and median figures rose to $68,000 and $30,000, respectively, when Management Assistance Program (MAP) mini-grants were deducted from the totals.
+Of the 272 grants paid out during the year, 28 grants (or 13% of the total) were awarded to new grantee organizations and 101 grants represented multi-year pledges.
+Overall, the Dyson Foundation received 240 unsolicited requests for funding in 2012, representing an 18% decline from the 293 unsolicited requests received the previous year.

 The Mid-Hudson Valley giving program represented the largest area of giving in 2012, receiving $11,717,929 or 63% of the Foundation’s overall funding in 2012.
 The Mid-Hudson Valley program (which provides funding for nonprofit organizations located in Dutchess County and the surrounding counties of Ulster, Orange, Columbia, Greene and Putnam) increased by more than $1,077,812 over 2011 funding levels in this category.
 The Legacy & Family Interest program represented the next largest area of giving in 2012, receiving $6,618,950 or 35% of the Foundation’s total grantmaking for the year.
 This was a decline of $2,188,250 from 2011 in this category, representing a return to 2008 levels in the Legacy & Family Interest giving program.
 The Foundation continued its Directors’ Discretionary and Support of Philanthropy funding programs at levels consistent with previous years’ allocations, each representing about 1% of total giving for the year.